top of page

 Make sure that meter levels only bob up and down now and then when in a quiet room, if the meters show above the minimum all the time it's too high, turn it down to the minimum deflection so that it occasionally bobs.

-Do not use MP3 format it will remove some aspects of the "HRTF" (head related transfer function) information and be less effective.
+Do not use MP3 format, it will remove some aspects of the "HRTF" (head related transfer function) information and be less effective.

-For YouTube use export your video audio settings to: AAC, 320 kbps, 48 kHz, Stereo.
+For YouTube use, export your video audio settings to: AAC, 320 kbps, 48 kHz, Stereo.

-I import from 24bit 96kHz WAV files.
+We import from 24bit 96kHz WAV files.

-For HD sound, please use 24bit (or 32bit float) 192khz WAV (non video)
+For HD sound, please use 24bit (or 32bit float) 192khz WAV (non-video)

 Please check that your authoring software is using the best audio quality settings it can use for exporting, using WAV, or just use the highest quality audio settings that your recorder used for the recording.

-For the very best binaural audio experience try not to use equalizers or normalising.
-On playback on computers please switch off any enhancement settings.
+For the very best binaural audio experience, try not to use equalizers or normalising.
+On playback on computers, please switch off any enhancement settings.

 Tascam DR40X levels set at default at -12db for XLR microphones, this does not boost levels for binaural recordings.